awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-analytics.rst

 Connect to Your Backend
 -----------------------

 #.
-Drag :file:`awsconfiguration.json` from the download location into the Xcode project folder containing :file:`Info.plist`.
+Drag :file:`awsconfiguration.json` from the download location into the folder in the XCode Project Navigator that contains :file:`Info.plist`.
 Select :guilabel:`Copy items if needed` and :guilabel:`Create groups` in the options dialog.

 #.
 Choose :guilabel:`Finish`.